-Today, Deputy City Attorney Virginia Dario Elizondo ’81 teaches UC Hastings’ local government law seminar as an adjunct professor and serves as a mentor for students.
+Today, Deputy City Attorney Virginia Dario Elizondo ’81 teaches UC Law SF’ local government law seminar as an adjunct professor and serves as a mentor for students.
 She joined the City Attorney’s Office in 1989 and works on the Health and Human Services team.

 “Government law offers challenging and timely questions that affect our daily lives and our communities,” Elizondo said.
 “I am still engaged in the issues that inspired me to become a lawyer.
 I had wonderful mentors along the way, notably Buck, who still guides me.
 I enjoy working with the interns.
 I find them creative and refreshing.”

 Many UC Law SF alums have passed through the City Attorney’s Office on their career paths, including Kamala Harris ’89, who served there from 2000 to 2004 and ran the Children & Family Services Team, handling child abuse and neglect cases.
 Classmate Matthew Davis ’89 was with the office from 1992 to 2001, where he prosecuted a number of groundbreaking consumer protection lawsuits, including one in which Bank of America was accused of mishandling government bond funds, which settled for $187 million.